Bladder doesn't work. How does the bladder work?

 The bladder has 2 functions:

-Urine enters the organ cavity through the ureters approximately every 25 to 30 seconds.
-The time of entry and the amount of excreted urine depends on various factors: how much liquid a person drinks, the nature of drinks, temperature regime environment, stressful situations.
+Urine flows through the ureters into the organ cavity approximately every 25 to 30 seconds.
+The time of arrival and the volume of urine excreted depends on various factors: how much liquid a person drinks, the nature of the drinks, temperature regime environment, stressful situations.

-The process of urine separation occurs during contractions of the bladder as a result of stretching of the walls and irritation of the nerve endings.
-With the help of a bubble, the human body is freed from waste products.
+The process of urine separation occurs when the bladder contracts as a result of stretching the walls and irritation of the nerve endings.
+With the help of a bladder, the human body is freed from waste products.

 Bladder diseases

-Absolutely healthy person the process of urine excretion is completely painless, without any disturbances.
-Entered into the body pathogenic bacteria cause inflammatory processes, as a result of which the patient's urinary function is disturbed, pains, cramps are felt, blood clots in urine can be observed.
-The main diseases most often associated with bladder This:
+Absolutely healthy person the process of urine excretion occurs completely painlessly, without any disturbances.
+Entered the body pathogenic bacteria cause inflammatory processes, as a result of which the patient’s urinary function is impaired, pain and cramps are felt, and blood clots may be observed in the urine.
+Major diseases most often associated with bladder This:

 Inflammatory process in the bladder.
 Pathogenic microflora can enter the organ from the intestines or from the external genitalia.
-Favorable environment for the occurrence of cystitis are considered congestion in the pelvic area and sedentary image life.
+A favorable environment for the occurrence of cystitis is considered congestion in the pelvic area and sedentary image life.

-A patient with cystitis observes such symptoms as: painful and frequent urination, the allocation of small portions of urine, fever, burning in the lower abdomen, the presence of blood in the urine.
+A patient with cystitis experiences symptoms such as: painful and frequent urination, discharge of small portions of urine, increased temperature, burning sensation in the lower abdomen, presence of blood in the urine.

 • Atony

-The bladder with such a disease is always filled to the maximum, the urine leaves in small drops (normally, a healthy bladder releases urine in certain portions).
-The disease is mainly formed after an injury received in the back area, sometimes atony develops as a complication after past illness such as syphilis.
+With this disease, the bladder is always filled to the maximum, urine comes out in small drops (normally, a healthy bladder secretes urine in certain portions).
+The disease mainly forms after an injury to the back; sometimes atony develops as a complication after past illness, for example, syphilis.

 The disease is also known under another name - urolithiasis.
 Sand and stones can occur at any age, sometimes even in newborn babies.
 The causes of urolithiasis are quite extensive: